someengineering/fixinventory/docs/source/getting_started/quick_start.rst

     @UTC@ -> 2021-09-25T19:11:19Z
     [...]
     Available Commands:
-    jobs - Manage all jobs.
-    [...]
-    Available Aliases:
-    match (reported) - Matches a property in the reported section.
+    query - Query the graph.
     [...]
     Note that you can pipe commands using the pipe character (|) and chain multiple commands using the semicolon (;).